JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 [relevant thread](https://forums.swift.org/t/se-0282-review-2-interoperability-with-the-c-atomic-operations-library/37360/24?page=2)
 on the Swift language forum).

-In more detail, the publication patter when compiled to LLVM, should result in the somewhat following code:
+In more detail, the publication pattern when compiled to LLVM, should result in the somewhat following code:

 ```llvm